-Keeping students on task and engaged during guided reading centers while you are teaching small group lessons is by far one of the biggest challenges in the primary classroom.
+These 5 student engagement strategies will give you engaged learners during reading centers while also providing students with your expectations!
+As we know, keeping engaged learners during guided reading centers while you are teaching small group lessons is by far one of the biggest challenges in the primary classroom.
 But it doesn’t need to be that challenging.

 When students are off-task, there’s a reason.
 Your first reaction may be to discipline.
 Stop.
 Take a moment to identify the reason your students aren’t engaged in their centers.
 Once you have identified that reason, your classroom management solutions may become more clear.